 But before we continue, there’s something we need to address.

-How does watching TV series help in learning French?
+How does watching TV series help you learn French?

 There are many benefits of TV series for language learning.